Navigating The Freeway.

 And then I put on my dress I brought for my cousin’s wedding and I feel really, truly beautiful.
 But it’s not an external type of beauty, even though the dress is killer and my date’s a knockout.
 It’s a confidence I haven’t registered till now, and a change in posture I haven’t thought about.
 Maybe it’s because I’m not in a car all of the time anymore?
 Maybe it’s because I’m not constantly going somewhere – because I can go home any time I want?
 I exclaim to J on the way to the venue “I feel GREAT!” and I struggle to verbalize why so I say maybe it’s the dress and maybe it’s the confidence.

 But I know it’s not the dress.
 As I hug-attack my aunts and uncles and cousins, and tell people I haven’t seen in years that I’ve moved to New York, and I watch their expressions tell me that that was not the answer they were expecting when asking What’s New With You, I know there is now a Thing that separates me from them.
 My entire life up until now has felt like such a shared experience.
 We’re all from the same place, we all know the same parts, we’re all up to date with the same people.
 Even the old friends, they’re in on it too.
 And talking to them I realize I feel as if I’m back from a secret journey only I know about.
 Trying to explain it is both weird and comforting at the same time.
 Like, I still don’t quite feel like an adult and that’s okay because I truly believe that’s the hallmark of a true adult, but I feel like a grown-up for the first time ever.
 And I realize they’ve been on their own journey too, and even though I know the places and parts and people, I am NOT here and the space HAS changed and the buildings HAVE been painted and old things HAVE closed and new things HAVE opened and I can’t go share in someone else’s life’s setting by just driving a few freeway exits away any time I choose.
-Theirs is theirs and mine is mine, we’re separate but equal.
+Theirs is theirs and mine is mine.
 I finally feel what’s shifted, and it’s the complete ownership of my own story.